OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 <img src="/pre-security/network-fundamentals/assets/ring-topology.png" alt="Ring topology example" style="width:300px">

 Also known as token topology.
 Devices are connected directly to each other to form a loop.
 This uses very little cabling to connect each device.
 The data is sent from one device around the loop until it reaches the target device.
-A device will choose to send its data first over passing other data from one device to another.
+A device will choose to send its data first,  passing other data from one device to another.
 Data is only sent in one direction around the loop.

 **Benefits:**
 - Low cost.